iterative/dvc.org/static/docs/commands-reference/push.md

 remove nor modify those files in the remote cache.

 If one or more `targets` are specified, DVC only considers the files associated with those DVC-files.
-Using the `--with-deps` option DVC tracks dependencies backward through the pipeline to find data files to push.
+Using the `--with-deps` option, DVC tracks dependencies backward from the target [stage](/doc/commands-reference/run) file(s), through the corresponding [pipeline(s)](/doc/get-started/pipeline), to find data files to push.

 ## Options